See also John Kenrick's History of the Musical | Melody Lane

 Pop music was born in Napoli, Italy, in 1679, when Alessandro Scarlatti composed his first opera, or even earlier, when Francesco Provenzale coined the musical language that Scarlatti popularized: light, lively and catchy.
 They placed the emphasis on arias, clearly separated from the "recitativo", and grounded the arias on a strong sense of rhythm and melody.
 The Neapolitan passion for melodic singing, as defined by Alessandro Scarlatti's Griselda (1721), Giovanni Pergolesi's La Serva Padrona (1733), Giovannni Paisiello's Nina pazza per amore (1789), Domenico Cimarosa's Il Matrimonio Segreto (1792), dominated Western Europe for at least a century.
 Thanks to them, the opera became a simpler, funny, popular form of entertainment, and the style of singing evolved into a refined art of its own, the "bel canto".
 The Italian audience loved to sing the arias of Gioacchino Rossini's Il Barbiere di Siviglia (1816), Vincenzo Bellini's Norma (1831), Gaetano Doninzetti's Lucia di Lammermoor (1835).
 Few people could afford to go to the opera, but many people would hum and whistle and mimick the great opera singers.
 Even Giuseppe Verdi, not exactly the lightest of composers, was sung at barber shops and wedding parties.
 More arias were added to the repertory by Pietro Mascagni's Cavalleria Rusticana (1890), Ruggero Leoncavallo's "I Pagliacci" (1892), Giacomo Puccini's Madame Butterfly (1904).
 The opera was a complex work of art, but their catchy arias served the less "sophisticated" taste of the masses as well as any folk dance.

-An early example of how the aria of the opera transferred to popular music is
+Early examples of how the aria of the opera transferred to popular music were

 Eduardo Di Capua's O Sole Mio (1898), one of the most recorded songs of